Best Portable Photo Printer for Photography on the Go

 When you print an image with the Mini 2 HD, the print paper slides out and back into the printer four times.
 Each pass applies yellow, cyan and magenta ink finished off with a clear protective layer.

-Kodak employs its MC Cartridges that combine paper and the colour ink combined in a refill.
+Kodak employs its MC Cartridges in its mobile photo printers that combine paper and the colour ink combined in a refill.
 It costs around $35 for 50 prints including the necessary ink making it 70 cents a print.

 While the print quality is a little higher, my concern with a printer of this nature is dust causing print lines or ‘scratches’ in the finished product.
 Plus there are more moving parts that can wear over time.

-The Mini 2 HD prints 2.1″ x 3.4” photos directly from your smart device in under a minute.
+The Mini 2 HD prints 2.1 x 3.4 inch photos directly from your smart device in under a minute.
 If you’re using Android the NFC function starts the app up instantly on your phone by touching it to the printer.

 Plus, you can edit images or apply one of the quick templates (for example, you can use a business card template to create a simple card with your details and image).